-If things go well, we hope to conduct tests with our zoo partners as early as this summer.
-After that, PBI will contact our colleagues working in polar bear research and management to test on bears in the wild.
+If things go well, we hope to conduct tests on wild polar bears this fall, working with colleagues in polar bear research and management.

 Q: Are there any other partners in this project?

-A: In addition to staff and scientists from Polar Bears International (myself, Geoff York, and Alysa McCall), researchers from the U.S. Geological Survey (Dr. George Durner), researchers from the U.S. Fish and Wildlife Service (Michelle St. Martin), and the University of Washington (Kristin Laidre and Jennifer Stern) are providing expertise.
-Later, we’ll work with zoo partners and government research teams that work with wild polar bears.
+A: In addition to staff and scientists from Polar Bears International (myself, Geoff York, and Alysa McCall), researchers from the U.S. Geological Survey (Dr. George Durner), researchers from the U.S. Fish and Wildlife Service (Michelle St. Martin), and the University of Washington (Dr. Kristin Laidre and Jennifer Stern) are providing expertise.
+Later, we’ll work with government research teams that work with wild polar bears and possibly zoo partners.